Guide to Work, Study, Travel and Living Abroad

 Culture

-There are a few simple rules that every foreigner should learn before arriving in France.
-One, always say Bonjour when entering a shop or restaurant.
-It will not set you apart, but make you immediately accepted as necessarily polite.
-Two, do not talk at the top of your voice in English in public spaces, notably the metro.
+Every foreigner should learn a few simple rules before arriving in France.
+One always says Bonjour when entering a shop or restaurant.
+It will not set you apart but make you immediately accepted as necessarily polite.
+Two, refrain from speaking in English at the top of your voice in public spaces, notably the metro.
 It does not do anything for the Anglo reputation, and it will undoubtedly attract pickpockets.
-Which leads me to number three, keep hold of your belongings and don’t wave them around in public.
+Finally, keep hold of your belongings, and don't wave them around in public.
 The pickpockets in Paris are very good at what they do.

 Reverse Culture Shock

-When most people return home after a trip abroad they're excited—to sleep in their own bed, to see their friends, to share the experience they have had.
+When most people return home after a trip abroad, they're excited — to sleep in their own bed, see their friends, and share their experiences.
 Returning home from a study abroad program can be a little different.
-Sometimes you can experience reverse culture shock.
-Don’t be alarmed when your fellow natives are not quite so enthusiastic about the French way of life as you are.
-This is perfectly normal.
-Remember that it may well take you a few months to get back into the routine at home, following such a drastic change to your daily routine.
-The best way to cure this is to either plan another trip or start appreciating your home town and discovering what it has to offer that you haven’t seen before—basically treat your home town as you would a foreign city and get exploring.
+Sometimes, you can experience reverse culture shock.
+Don't be alarmed when your fellow natives are not quite as enthusiastic about the French way of life as you are.
+The reaction is perfectly normal.
+Remember that it may take you a few months to get back into the routine at home following such a drastic change to your daily routine.
+The best way to cure this is to either plan another trip or start appreciating your hometown and discovering what it has to offer that you haven't seen before — treat your hometown as you would a foreign city and explore.

 Accommodations